-The site’s photography should expose the diversity of interests and activities at the University.
-Photography should vary in place and subject matter and reinforce Carolina’s friendly and open culture and academic preeminence.
+Photography should expose the diversity of interests and activities at the University.
+It should vary in place and subject matter and reinforce Carolina’s friendly and open culture and academic preeminence.
 Landmark images are most valuable when they also feature people and interaction.
 Historic shots should be used sparingly.

 Guidelines for photography on University sites: